darkfire000/gsc-rust/README.md

 Because Game Server Containers are designed to be as close to zero-configuration as possible, configuration was sacrificed for convention and stability.
 This _shouldn't_ mean anything to the end user, however if you are interested in poking around at the Dockerfile and other configuration bits, there are things to be aware of:

 ##### Oxide & Mods
-Setting up Oxide and supporting modded servers is _technically_ simple, however the work required has not started.
-If you are interested in Oxide support, let me know by commenting on the open issue on this repo, or fork the repo and submit a PR with the required changes 👍.
+Setting up Oxide and supporting modded servers is _technically_ simple, however the work required to implement it has not started.
+If you are interested in Oxide support, let me know or fork the repo and submit a PR with the required changes 👍.

 ##### Server Configuration
 The default server configuration is not designed for a public server.
 And while you _can_ host a public server with the default values (for testing your network settings or something), you will want to change them.
 Check the <a href="https://github.com/egee-irl/gsc-rust/wiki">wiki</a> for more information.